chaindrium-inc/Blossom-SummerSchool-2019/README.md

 <br/><br/><br/>

-**You can do this in a group of three such that one is a producer, the other is the factory and the third is the consumer.
-Alternatively, you can play all the three roles. **
+**Initially, you can do this in a group of three such that one is a producer, the other is the factory and the third is the consumer.
+You could then attempt to play all the three roles.
+Remember to create multiple keys, a key set for each role. **

 - Go to `/src/01_advanced/`